We don’t support this browser anymore.

 Our view

-Last we heard, the balance sheet was stable despite the increased infrastructure spending.
-Given the group's ambitious £13.7bn plans to expand and upgrade its assets between 2025-2030, United Utilities needs to raise around £5.2bn of cash.
-That'll require issuing new debt and will likely push debt levels towards the top end of its target range.
+The balance sheet remains stable, with debt levels in the lower half of the group’s target range.
+This helps support the group's ambitious £13.7bn plans to expand and upgrade its assets between 2025-2030.
+Although United Utilities still needs to raise a large chunk of cash, which will require issuing new debt and likely push debt levels towards the top end of its target range.

 All in, the group runs a tight ship, with some of the best margins relative to peers.
 Its regular cash flows and inflation-linked revenue are enviable assets to have in an uncertain environment.
 But the group's not immune to missteps, and adverse weather could continue to present challenges.